suhank/zea-engine/docs/api/SceneTree/ParameterOwner.md

 <a name="ParameterOwner+readBinary"></a>

 ### readBinary
-Uses passed in BinReader class that contains an Int32 array with all parameters.
+Uses passed in BinReader object(containing an Int32 array with all the parameters) to reconstruct all parameters state.
 <br>
 In each iteration of the array, propType and propName are extracted and used to build the right `Parameter` class.
 Then all of them are added to the object.